 Know Your Testing Location

 You can find a list of locations on the official website.
 Where you take your test can be a factor in your choice of what you wear on exam day.
 Your test ticket should have the information you need to locate the testing site.
-If you need any further information, ask test administrators at the test site for assistance.
+If you need further information, ask test administrators at the test site for assistance.

 Weathering the Storm